 All applicants must:

-• Have a GPA of 2.7 or higher, based on the most recent 15 credits of graded coursework (or closest approximation thereof) at the time of application
+• Have a GPA of 2.7 or higher, based on the most recent 15 credits of graded coursework (or closest approximation thereof) in their current program at the time of application

 • Students in a master’s degree program must have completed no more than four years in the master’s program at the time of travel.